maedoc/pycmdstan/README.md

 ## Install

-Pycmdstan is a pure-Python repo which can be installed from the GitHub repo
+Pycmdstan is a pure-Python package which can be installed from the Git repo
 ```
 pip install -e git+https://gitlab.thevirtualbrain.org/tvb/pycmdstan
 ```